ARTH_O 101 (3) Art Without Borders: Connecting Global Visual Cultures

 An examination of interrelated arts, visual cultures and texts in South Asia (15th to 19th C) within their historical and cultural contexts.
 Topics include the rise of the multicultural Mughal Empire, the roles of Hinduism, Islam, and Sikhism, and encounters with Renaissance and Colonial Europe.
 Digital art historical approaches will normally be used, though no computing experience is required.
 Credit will be granted for only one of ARTH 375, DIHU 375, or WRLD 375.
 Prerequisite: Third-year standing.
 Equivalency: DIHU 375, WRLD 375

-Historic and contemporary sub-Saharan African art and visual culture with emphasis on socio-historical contexts.
-[3-0-0] Prerequisite: Third-year standing.
+Historical and contemporary sub-Saharan African art and visual culture with emphasis on socio-historical contexts.
+Prerequisite: Third-year standing.

-Historic and contemporary North American Indigenous art and visual culture with emphasis on socio-historical contexts and cultural identity.
-[3-0-0] Prerequisite: Third-year standing.
+Historical and contemporary Indigenous art and visual culture in North America with emphasis on socio-historical contexts and cultural identity.
+Prerequisite: Third-year standing.

 The development of Surrealism from its roots in 20th-century French thought to its global proliferation in film, literature, visual culture and contemporary theories.
 Credit will be granted for only one of ARTH 403 or WRLD 403.
 Prerequisite: Third-year standing.
 Equivalency: WRLD 403

-Critical perspectives on the stereotypes of Muslim gender relations and how gender can be used to analyze the art and architecture of various parts of the Islamic world.
-[3-0-0] Prerequisite: Third-year standing.
+An examination of how gender can be used to analyze art and architecture across different regions of the Islamic world, emphasizing critical perspectives on stereotypes of Muslim gender relations.
+Prerequisite: Third-year standing.

 The art and practice of using digital media for cultural institutions like art galleries, museums, botanic gardens, science centres, heritage sites and parks.
 Critical perspectives will be employed and approaches may include project-based learning, working with cultural institutions and digital art history methods.
 Credit will be granted for only one of ARTH 411 or DIHU 411.
 Prerequisite: Third-year standing.
 Equivalency: DIHU 411